plenigo/plenigo.github.io/index.md

                             App management
                             </h2>
                             <a href="app_management" style="color: grey">
-                            Integrating the app management flow.
-Has user bought my product, Allow a third party to access information for a specific information, Query customer application ids and Remove customer applications ids.
+                    Allow a third party to access customer information for a specific product.
                        </a>
                  </a>
                 </div>